tdauth/vjasside/README.md

 Tools like [JAST 1.1.1](https://www.hiveworkshop.com/threads/jast-1-1-1.325057/) are also standalone IDEs but lack of good performance and basic GUI features.
 Besides, they integrate parsers like [pjass](https://www.hiveworkshop.com/threads/pjass-updates.258738/) instead of checking the syntax live.

+In the past there has been [JassCraft](https://sourceforge.net/projects/jasscraft/) but it has not received any updates since 2013, has no vJass support and no auto completion at all.
+It still provides some interesting features like an MPQ browser, Code Inspector, Templates and multiple source files as source for the Native List.

-This IDE tries to check syntax while writing the code and give some meaningful context-related suggestions in the auto completion.
+This IDE checks the syntax while writing the code and provides some meaningful context-related auto completion.

-## Architecture
+## Software Architecture

 The IDE is written in C++ and requires only the [Qt framework](https://www.qt.io/).
 It can be used on all platforms which are supported by the Qt framework.